congba1991/pdk-rogue/README.md

 ## Gameplay Overview

 ### Combat Mechanics
-- Players and enemies are dealt cards from a shuffled poker deck (with some cards discarded)
+- Players and enemies are dealt cards from a shuffled poker deck (with X cards discarded)
-- Take turns playing card combinations strategically based on the current board state
+- Take turns playing card combinations strategically
 - **Pass = Take 1 damage** - This creates constant pressure to keep playing
 - Win by either:
   - Reducing opponent's HP to 0